lizhan17/leetcode/linedlist/readme.md

 BIG Pros:

--A Linked List can grow dynamically.
+- A Linked List can grow dynamically.
-(To resize an array you have to create a new, larger array, and copy everything over) -A linked list does NOT need contiguous memory.
+(To resize an array you have to create a new, larger array, and copy everything over)
+- A linked list does NOT need contiguous memory.
 (A Java 1-D array has to occupy contiguous memory.
 When storing large amounts of data,finding back-to-back-to-back… memory can be impossible)